 How Yoga Affects the Brain

 Practicing yoga changes your brain in real ways.
-It boosts neuroplasticity—the brain’s ability to change.
-Yoga also increases gray matter in areas that handle stress and logical thinking.
+It boosts neuroplasticity, the brain’s ability to change.
+Also, yoga increases gray matter in areas that handle stress and logic.

 Incorporating Yoga into Your Daily Routine

 Starting yoga is easy with small steps.
 Just 10 minutes a day can change your life.
-These tips make yoga a part of your daily routine.
+These tips will help you make yoga a part of your daily routine.

 Tips for a Consistent Practice